signalblur/ScumBots-DataFeed/README.md

 This feed is *NOT* production ready.
 Use at your own risk.

+Feed updates every 6 hours from the last commit.
+If it hasn't updated within 6 hours, it typically means there have been no new hashes since the last commit.
+If there has, ping me on here and I'll look at correcting it.

 All credit goes to https://github.com/pmelson / https://twitter.com/pmelson / https://twitter.com/ScumBots

 ## Known Issues: